How You Can Boost Audience Engagements With Twitter Spaces

 How do you avoid this?
 Simple: Know what metrics exactly mean and which metrics you need to measure your social media performance.
 So let’s talk about goal-seting and goal-metrics matching.

+2. Underpinning your performance indicators.
 The first step in answering the question, “How will you measure your social networking success?”, is to find out what you want to achieve.
-Setting your goals can help you plan specific objectives, the results you want to see, and how you can gauge the effeciveness of your efforts.
+Hence, establishing your performance indicators and outlining your specific steps to achieving these is important.

 You can find out which metrics signal the achievement of specific social media marketing goals, below.
 Let this you accordingly when you strategize, so you can proceed correctly and accurately.